rolandjansky/athena/PhysicsAnalysis/ElectronPhotonID/ElectronPhotonShowerShapeFudgeTool/README.md

 +ElectronConfigs: /path/to/third.conf
 ```

 Note that there should be a semicolon after every line but the last one.
+Also note that you can use one instance of the tool
+to correct electrons, converted photons and unconverted photons at the same time - just pass it all the respective configuration
-If you want to use the same configuration file for correcting a variable on different object types (i.e. (un)converted photons
+files using the according flags.
+If you want to use the same configuration file for correcting a variable on different object
-and electrons), you must provide it twice or three times to the tool - once using each flag.
+types (i.e. (un)converted photons and electrons), you must provide it twice or three times to the tool - once using each flag.

 [(back to the top)](#readme)